ethereum-optimism/optimism/specs/protocol/actors-and-roles.md

 ### Roles

 - Process transactions from the CTC, and propose new state roots by posting them to the SCC.
-- MUST be collateralized by depositing a bond to the `OVM_BondManager` .
+- MUST be collateralized by depositing a bond to the `BondManager` .

 **Future note:** The Proposer is currently identical to the Sequencer.
 This is expected to change.